Today's Sunday • 7 mins read

 Self-focused recovery is a core principle in trauma therapy.

-You cannot fix or change the abuser.
-Trying to do so keeps you trapped in their orbit.
-Your time and energy belong to you, so keep it that way.
+You cannot fix or change a narcissist.
+Trying to do so keeps you trapped in their cycle of control and emotional churn.

 Nurture your relationship with yourself.
-Stop seeking validation from others, especially from the person who hurt you.
+Stop seeking validation from others, especially those who pity you, blame you for your situation, or use you to further their own agenda.

-Ask yourself what you need.
-What makes you feel safe?
-What brings you joy?
+Ask: What do I need?
+What makes me feel safe?
+What brings me joy?

 6. Rebuild your identity